Virus Antibody Dynamics in Primary and Secondary Dengue Infections: Introduction

 \section{Introduction}

-Dengue, a vector-borne infectious disease caused by the dengue virus (DENV), is one of the gravest and most difficult to understand diseases infecting humans.
-The biological mechanisms and dynamical processes involved during this infection therefore demand a serious study, which is especially relevant from the point of view of a complex non-linear biological model with varied and rich dynamics.
+Dengue is one of the most serious and most difficult to understand diseases infecting humans.
+According to WHO estimates, 50 to 100 million infections occur each year leading to 500,000 hospitalizations and 20,000 deaths \cite{WHO09}.
+Until recently dengue was considered to be a disease of the tropics, but now it has spread its domain of infection to temperate regions as well, primarily boosted by global warming \cite{SciD98}.
 Dengue is transmitted to humans through the bite of infected \textit{Aedes aegypti} and \textit{A. albopictus} mosquitoes.
-According to WHO estimates, 50 to 100 million infections occur each year leading to 500,000 hospitalizations and 20,000 deaths(http://www.who.int/mediacentre/factsheets/fs117/en).
-Until recently dengue was considered to be a disease of the tropics, but now it has spread its domain of infection to temperate regions as well, primarily boosted by global warming(http://www.sciencedaily.com/releases/1998/03/980310081157.html).
 It is understood that four closely related serotypes of DENV exist viz.
 DENV-1, DENV-2, DENV-3 and DENV-4 \cite{Lin01,Hal88} and these four serotypes cause infections of varying severity in humans.
 The infected individual usually suffers from acute febrile illness called Dengue Fever (DF) which is cleared by a complex immune response in a short time of approximately 7 days after onset of fever.
-There are more severe manifestations of this disease like dengue hemorrhagic fever (DHF) and dengue shock syndrome (DSS).
+There are more severe manifestations of this disease like dengue haemorrhagic fever (DHF) and dengue shock syndrome (DSS).
 Often without immediate and necessary proper treatment DHF/DSS can be fatal \cite{Gib02,Hal07,Rig98}.
-We note that there is no specific drug or vaccine yet developed to prevent its infection.
+WHO has recently proposed a new classification for dengue based on disease severity \cite{WHOclass}.
+We note that, though there is a huge effort going on to develop an effective vaccine against dengue infections, commercial dengue vaccines are not yet available \cite{Mur11,Kin01}.
+In this context it is important to understand the biological mechanisms and dynamical processes involved during this infection.
+Also these complex non-linear biological processes lead to dynamic models that are interesting for their varied and rich dynamics.